Pumpkin Types and Varieties

 Other white pumpkin types include Cotton Candy, Silver Moon, Full Moon and Casper according to SFGate.

-Types of Pumpkin That are Green – if you look at pictures of this fruit you can commonly see some green pumpkins as well as orange, blue and white.
+Types of Pumpkin That are Green - if you look at pictures of this fruit you can commonly see some green pumpkins as well as orange, blue and white.
 The Kabocha is one of the most well known!
-It is commonly called a Japanese pumpkin.
+It is commonly called a Japanese pumpkin BUT it is actually a type of squash and not a pumpkin.

 It is also important to note that pumpkins are also green while they are growing; this is before they change to their natural color depending on species.